nyanty/Marine-Animal-Classification/README.md

-# QCNN Marine Animal Classification
+# CNN Marine Animal Classification

 ## Introduction
-This program uses a Quantum Convolutional Neural Network (QCNN) to identify aquatic creatures.
+This program uses a Convolutional Neural Network (CNN) to identify aquatic creatures.
 Explore the intersection of quantum computing and image classification!

 ## Prerequisites
 - Python 3.x
-- Quantum Computing Environment (e.g., Qiskit)
 - Dependencies: tensorflow, torch connector, other common machine learning requirements.
 - Dataset to be downloaded from the zip folder provided (Marine Data) from the provided Google drive link.